-We are also troubled by ASU continued silence and failure to explain the incident to the public, particularly in light of a growing number of voices suggesting that Professor Ore’s experience was not isolated or exceptional.
-While we commend the University for cooperating with the FBI’s investigation on the specific incident involving Professor Ore, we urge ASU to publicly address our previous call to conduct an independent and thorough audit of its overall police conduct with regard to racial profiling and the use of force.
+While we commend the University for appearing to take steps to deal appropriately with the incident and the officer involved, we continue to urge ASU to release the results of the independent investigation and publicly address our previous calls to conduct an independent and thorough audit of its overall police conduct with regard to racial profiling and the use of force.
 To this end, we request specific responses to the following questions that remain unanswered:

 - What policies and practices are in place at ASUPD regarding accountability for racial profiling and use of force?
 How are complaints filed and investigated?
 What is ASUPD’s record of complaints?
 What kinds of training are in place to ensure police conduct that upholds the rights and dignity of all ASU community members?